ConcernedPenguin/ConcernedPenguin/README.md

     ├── Try new things
     ├── Learn

-$ echo "To live is to struggle.
-That’s the nature of life...." 🧠
+$ echo "Humankind cannot gain anything without first giving something in return.
+To obtain, something of equal value must be lost."
 ```